drPod/UrbanPiper-AI-Tagging/README.md

 This will:
 - Read the CSV file for call IDs
 - Download transcripts to the `transcripts/` directory
-- Save each transcript as a `.txt` file named by call ID
+- Save each transcript as a `.json` file with timestamps and metadata

 ### Step 3: Analyze Transcripts and Generate Tags